Malcolm J. Grant

 Chairman of the National Healthcare System of England

-At the helm of University College London, Sir Malcolm Grant conducted extensive governance and academic reputation reforms, raised substantial investment for research, infrastructure and education development.
+At the helm of University College London, Sir Malcolm conducted extensive governance and academic reputation reforms, raised substantial investment for research, infrastructure and educational development.
 Under his guidance, the university became a global research leader in biology, medicine, pedagogy and social sciences.

-Sir Malcolm Grant acted as a Chairman of the Local Government Commission for England, Agriculture and Environment Biotechnology Commission, Russell Group (includes UK’s 24 best universities), as well as a Board Member of the Higher Education Funding Council for England and Economic and Social Research Council.
+Sir Malcolm acted as Chairman of the Local Government Commission for England, Agriculture and Environment Biotechnology Commission, Russell Group (which includes the UK’s 24 best universities), as well as Board Member of the Higher Education Funding Council for England and Economic and Social Research Council.

-- appointed Commander of the Order of the British Empire for services to planning law and local government (2003)
+Appointed Commander of the Order of the British Empire for services in planning law and local government (2003).